drdn/slides/PITCHME.md

 [Relevant xkcd no.1411](https://imgs.xkcd.com/comics/loop.png)
 @snapend

 Note: Technology can be excruciatingly distracting.
 Don't trick yourself into procrastinating by learning or being 'productive'.
+Learn to recognize the signs.

 Some examples of this are:

 - cleaning your apartment/dorm/house to avoid work
-- learning a cool, but irrelevant skill (e.g., the case of [Donald Knuth writing a book and inventing TeX](https://en.wikipedia.org/wiki/TeX#History) because he didn't like what his book looked like)
+- learning a cool, but irrelevant skill (e.g., the case of [Donald Knuth writing a book and inventing TeX](https://en.wikipedia.org/wiki/TeX#History) because he didn't like what his book looked like in the galley proofs)

 ---